Office 365 Reports in the admin center - Yammer activity report

-Product assigned is the Office 365 products that are assigned to this user.
+Product assigned is the products that are assigned to this user.

 If your organization's policies prevents you from viewing reports where user information is identifiable, you can change the privacy setting for all these reports.
-Check out the How do I hide user level details? section in the Activity Reports in the Office 365 Admin Center.
+Check out the How do I hide user level details? section in Activity reports in the Microsoft 365 admin center.

 What data is in these reports?